SIKANDERKUMBHAR/ecs-ecr/README.md

 - Adjust the `app_image` variable to deploy your own container image.
 - Modify `fargate_cpu` and `fargate_memory` to allocate resources as needed.
 - Customize the `desired_count` to set the number of tasks you want running.
+- Update the GitHub Actions workflow to match your specific deployment needs.

 ## 🌟 Benefits